Priyarsha31/INFO-550-AI-Final-Project/README.md

 ### 'settings.py'
 This file defines various constants used throughout the game, such as window dimensions, colors, and FPS (frames per second).

+### 'requirements.txt'
+Contains a list of Python dependencies required to run the game.

 ### 'utils.py'
 This module provides utility functions used for image loading and manipulation, as well as drawing tiles on the game window.